codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/build-an-image-specify-dockerfile-location.md

 toc: true
 ---

 Sometimes you have a project where the Dockerfile is **not** in the root folder of the project.
-Maybe the repository has multiple projects inside (each with its own Dockerfile) or you simply want to use a different folder for the Docker context
+Maybe the repository has multiple projects inside, each with its own Dockerfile, or you simply want to use a different folder for the Docker context.

 >The source code of the repository is located at [https://github.com/codefreshdemo/cf-example-dockerfile-other-location](https://github.com/codefreshdemo/cf-example-dockerfile-other-location){:target="\_blank"}.
 Feel free to fork it if you want to follow along.